The London Shuffle Club | London Shuffleboard Spot

 But now it’s back.

-And the people brazenly risking our economy by unleashing this illicit pastime on an unwitting public once more are none other than The London Shuffle Club, who – having tried and tested the idea via two long-term pop ups, have determined that the masses are indeed, still very keen on shuffleboard – have settled into a permanent home next door to their tabletop shuffle bar in Shoreditch.
+And the people brazenly risking our economy by unleashing this illicit pastime on an unwitting public once more are none other than The London Shuffle Club, who – having tried and tested the idea via two long-term pop ups, have determined that the masses are indeed, still very keen on shuffleboard – have settled into a permanent, two-level home in Shoreditch.

 HOW TO PLAY THIS GLORIOUS GAME: